Angular distribution of the FCNC process $B_{c}\to{D}_{s}^{*}(\to{D}_{s}\pi)\ell^{+}\ell^{-}$: Summary

 \section{Summary}

-In this work, we have studied the $B_{c}\to{D_{s}^{*}}$ transition form factors deduced by the (axial-)vector and (pseudo-)tensor currents, and, in the future, investigate the angular distributions of the quasi-four-body processes $B_{c}\to{D}_{s}^{*}(\to{D}_{s}\pi)\ell^{+}\ell^{-}$ ($\ell$=$e$, $\mu$, $\tau$).
+In this work, we have studied the $B_{c}\to{D_{s}^{*}}$ transition form factors deduced by the (axial)vector and (pseudo)tensor currents, and, in the future, investigate the angular distributions of the quasi-four-body processes $B_{c}\to{D}_{s}^{*}(\to{D}_{s}\pi)\ell^{+}\ell^{-}$ ($\ell$=$e$, $\mu$, $\tau$).

-To describe the weak process, the relevant 7 independent form factors are calculated by utilizing the covariant LFQM approach.
+To describe the weak process, the relevant seven independent form factors are calculated by utilizing the covariant LFQM approach.
 The concerned meson wave functions are adopted as the numerical wave functions, which are extracted from the solution of the modified GI model.
 This treatment avoids the $\beta$ dependence and thus reduces the corresponding uncertainty.
 Our results of form factors are compared with other approaches.
-In particular, for the (pseudo-)tensor currents deduced form factors $T_{1,2,3}(q^{2}=0)$, our results are agree with the pQCD prediction.
+In particular, for the (pseudo)tensor currents deduced form factors $T_{1,2,3}(q^{2}=0)$, our results agree with the pQCD prediction.
 More theoretical works, especially the LQCD and QCD sum rule (or light-cone sum rule) calculation, are highly appreciated to test our result and to refine the corresponding topic.

 With the obtained form factors, the rare semileptonic decays $B_{c}\to{D}_{s}^{*}(\to{D}_{s}\pi)\ell^{+}\ell^{-}$ are studied.
 Not only the branching fractions, the lepton-side forward-backward asymmetry parameter $A_{FB}$, and the longitudinal and transverse polarization fractions $F_{L}$ and $F_{T}$, but also the angular coefficients $S_{i}$ and $A_{i}$ are investigated.
-Numerically, the concerned cascade decays with $e$ or $\mu$ final states are around $10^{-8}$, which need to be tested by other approaches and ongoing experiments.
-In addition, the ratios of the branching fractions are also calculated to validate whether or not the LFU violated.
-Furthermore, the clean coefficient observables $P_{i}$ and $P_{j}^{\prime}$ are presented, which reduce the uncertainty from the form factors and can be a possible signal to search for the NP effects.
+Numerically, the concerned cascade decays with $e$ or $\mu$ final states are around $10^{-8}$, which need to be tested by other approaches and ongoing experiments. {Moreover, the $A_{FB}$ and $F_{L(T)}$ are important physical observables, and they are also feasible observables in the future LHCb experiment, so we look forward to the experimental results.} In addition, the ratios of the branching fractions are also calculated to validate whether or not the LFU violated.
+Furthermore, the clean coefficient observables $P_{i}$ and $P_{j}^{\prime}$ are presented, which reduce the uncertainty from the form factors and can be a possible signal to search for the NP effects. {Since these observations are largely free of form factor uncertainties in the large-recoiled limit, and are feasible to measure experimentally, we strongly encourage our experimental colleagues to measure them.}